 The goal of this program is to assist tribes in developing the capacity to manage their own environmental protection programs, and to develop and implement solid and hazardous waste programs in accordance with individual tribal needs and applicable federal laws and regulations.

 Through our GAP grant we maintain an Environmental Outreach Program, prioritizing on recycling and road-side cleanup.
-We oversee three recycling trailers, located at the former Marvinstribal property parking lot, south of Ace Hardware, on Main Street in Miami.
+We oversee three recycling trailers, located at at Tribal Headquarters North Parking Lot on P Street.
 A variety of recyclables can be placed inside these trailers.
 We partner with Red Cedar Recycling in Miami for hauling and sorting of recyclables.

 Items that can be recycled in our trailers: